-This parameter defines the upper limit of atomic mass to determine the hydrogen atom.
-For exmaple, if you define it as 3.0, the atom with the atomic mass less than 3.0 is treated as a hydrogen.
+This parameter defines the upper limit of atomic mass to define a hydrogen atom.
+For exmaple, if 3.0 is used, atoms with an atomic mass of less than 3.0 are treated as hydrogens.
 You should write it in the case of hydrogen mass repartitioning scheme.
-This option is available in GENESIS 1.2 or later.
+This option must be used in GENESIS 1.2 or later.